-Key points
+Key Points

-- Any athlete with suspected concussion should be REMOVED FROM PLAY, medically assessed and monitored for deterioration.
-No athlete diagnosed with concussion should be returned to play on the day of injury. - If an athlete is suspected of having a concussion and medical personnel are not immediately available, the athlete should be referred to a medical facility for urgent assessment - Athletes with suspected concussion should not drink alcohol, use recreational drugs and should not drive a motor vehicle until cleared to do so by a medical professional. - Concussion signs and symptoms evolve over time and it is important to consider repeat evaluation in the assessment of concussion. - · The diagnosis of a concussion is a clinical judgment, made by a medical professional.
-The SCAT5 should NOT be used by itself to make, or exclude, the diagnosis of concussion.
-An athlete may have a concussion even if their SCAT5 is "normal".
+- Any athlete with suspected concussion should be REMOVED FROM PLAY, medically assessed, and monitored for injuryrelated signs and symptoms, including deterioration of their clinical condition. - No athlete diagnosed with concussion should return to play on the day of injury. - If an athlete is suspected of having a concussion and medical personnel are not immediately available, the athlete should be referred (or transported if needed) to a medical facility for assessment - Athletes with suspected or diagnosed concussion should not take medications such as aspirin or other anti-inflammatories, sedatives or opiates, drink alcohol or use recreational drugs and should not drive a motor vehicle until cleared to do so by a medical professional. - Concussion signs and symptoms may evolve over time; it is important to monitor the athlete for ongoing, worsening, or the development of additional concussion-related symptoms. - The diagnosis of concussion is a clinical determination made by an HCP. - The SCAT6 should NOT be used by itself to make, or exclude, the diagnosis of concussion.
+It is important to note that an athlete may have a concussion even if their SCAT6